 The ecliptic is also called the zodiac.
-The constellations our ancestors saw, go back to Greek mythology.
-The point at which the sun, at the beginning of the spring, passes the equator northwards, is called the vernal equinox.
-At the beginnung of autum the sun desendes at the equator at the autumnal equinox We find on the ecliptic the constellation of Pisces, Aries, Aquarius, Capricorn, Sagittarius, Libra, Virgo, Lion, e Cancer, Gemini and Taurus.
+The constellations our ancestors saw, go back to Greek mythology, and summerian mythology.
+The point at which the sun, passes the equator from south to north at the beginning of the spring, is called the vernal equinox (spring point).
+When autum beginns the sun desendes at the equator at the autum equinox (autum point) We find on the ecliptic the constellation of Pisces, Aries, Aquarius, Capricorn, Sagittarius, Libra, Virgo, Lion, Cancer, Gemini and Taurus.

 In the 1920s, Hubble was not only concerned with the expanding universe in America, but also LeMaitre.
 LeMaitre worked at this time in America working on various Institutions.
 As a result, he became aware of the measurements of the velocities of the Milky Way galaxies by Vesto Slipher.
 Slipher worked at Lowell Observatory.
 Hubble published at this time on the distances of Andromeda galaxy and the redshifts and thus the expansion of the universe.
 The LeMaitres publications have not become as popular in science as Hubble's.